Skip to main content

 noOverlap(intervals: IntervalVar[], transitions?: number[][]): void

-Constrain a set of interval variables to not overlap.
+Constrain a set of interval variables not to overlap.

 Parameters